Spitfire-Frozone/Phd-Markdowns/VHbb_WSMakerHbbstat_Part2.md

 ~~~

 # Running Official 0L Plots
 Once we understand the fit we can produce the official plots for public consumption.
+Essentially we want to update the 0L standalone plots in here Appendix B of https://cds.cern.ch/record/2317111/files/ATL-COM-PHYS-2018-512.pdf .
+Hence will need to run the WSMaker twice.
+Once on MV analysis and once on the CB analysis
 ~~~
 cd /afs/cern.ch/work/d/dspiteri/VHbb
 setupATLAS && lsetup git